BerkeleyLearnVerify/Scenic/docs/tutorials/fundamentals.rst

   3. apply a pitch (a CCW rotation around the resulting positive X axis) of :prop:`pitch`;
   4. apply a roll (a CCW rotation around the resulting positive Y axis) of :prop:`roll`.

-By default, :prop:`parentOrientation` is the global coordinate system, so that :prop:`yaw` for example is just the angle by which to rotate the object around the Z axis (this corresponds to the :prop:`heading` property in older versions of Scenic).
+By default, :prop:`parentOrientation` is aligned with the global coordinate system, so that :prop:`yaw` for example is just the angle by which to rotate the object around the Z axis (this corresponds to the :prop:`heading` property in older versions of Scenic).
-But by setting :prop:`parentOrientation` to the :prop:`orientation` of another object, we can easily compose rotations together: "face the same way as the jet, but upside-down" could be implemented :specifier:`with parentOrientation jet.orientation, with roll 180 deg`.
+But by setting :prop:`parentOrientation` to the :prop:`orientation` of another object, we can easily compose rotations together: "face the same way as the plane, but upside-down" could be implemented :specifier:`with parentOrientation plane.orientation, with roll 180 deg`.

 In fact it is often unnecessary to set :prop:`parentOrientation` yourself, since many of Scenic's specifiers do so automatically when there is a natural choice of orientation to use.
-This includes all specifiers which position one object in terms of another: if we write :scenic:`new Object ahead of jet by 100`, the :specifier:`ahead of` specifier specifies :prop:`position` to be 100 meters ahead of the jet but *also* specifies :prop:`parentOrientation` to be :scenic:`jet.orientation`.
+This includes all specifiers which position one object in terms of another: if we write :scenic:`new Object ahead of plane by 100`, the :specifier:`ahead of` specifier specifies :prop:`position` to be 100 meters ahead of the plane but *also* specifies :prop:`parentOrientation` to be :scenic:`plane.orientation`.
-So by default the new object will be oriented the same way as the jet; to implement the "upside-down" part, we could simply write :scenic:`new Object ahead of jet by 100, with roll 180 deg`.
+So by default the new object will be oriented the same way as the plane; to implement the "upside-down" part, we could simply write :scenic:`new Object ahead of plane by 100, with roll 180 deg`.
 Importantly, the :specifier:`ahead of` specifier here only specifies :prop:`parentOrientation` *optionally*, giving it a new default value: if you want a different value, you can override that default by explicitly writing :specifier:`with parentOrientation {value}`.
 (We'll return to how Scenic manages default values and "optional" specifications later.)